JDK-Plus/cli-plus/README.md

 # Introduction

-This is a java tool library for develop command line instruction sets
+This is a framework for writing command-line instruction sets using java

 For detailed instructions, see: https://jdk.plus/pages/2ba02f/